Hazleton, Pennsylvania: 20th and 21st centuries

 Leading into the 20th century, Hazleton's population drastically changed.
 The "boom period" in population was 1885 to 1920.
 In 1860, there were only about one thousand people in Hazleton, but by 1880, there were nearly seven thousand people, which quickly became thirty-two thousand by 1920.
-The population peaked in 1940 at thirty-eight thousand.
+After the 1900 and 1902 anthracite coal strikes, mine workers won some improvements to their working conditions, which they were able to build upon in ensuing contracts.
+The diversification of the city's economy stabilized the population by allowing miners to establish families in the area, with women and children often working in silk or shirt manufacturing for supplemental wages.